mvitez/thnets/README.md

 gemmlowp (https://github.com/google/gemmlowp) has to be installed into the lowp directory, if used.

-Raspbian installation: edit the Makefile and set 'USEQSML = no'
+Raspberry Pi / Raspbian installation: edit the Makefile and set 'USEQSML = no'

 ## Test program